 The CrowdStrike Falcon intelligent agent offers prevention whether online or offline and supports data processing and decision-making on the endpoint.
 This not only enables highly accurate detection and prevention, it keeps the endpoint protected everywhere, online or off.

 NGAV solutions should be deployed and operational in hours, with no additional hardware or software and no tuning or configuration.
 Customers report the installation of as many as 70,000 agents in a single day.

 6. No management burden

-Falcon Prevent easily integrates with existing SIEMs.
-The Falcon Sensor pulls in events collected from endpoints and Falcon APIs integrate with existing third-party intelligence and indicators of compromise (IOCs), so organizations can get the most value from their entire security investment.
+NGAV solutions easily integrate with existing SIEMs.
+CrowdStrike’s Falcon Sensor pulls in events collected from endpoints and Falcon APIs integrate with existing third-party intelligence and indicators of compromise (IOCs), so organizations can get the most value from their entire security investment.

 Replace Your Outdated Antivirus

 CrowdStrike Falcon Prevent is the new standard in prevention, delivering superior protection from malware, exploits, malware-free intrusions, and advanced persistent threats.
 Organizations gain an unprecedented level of visibility into attempted attacks in an easy-to-read process tree that provides the details and context necessary to understand what’s happening on the endpoint and how to remediate effectively.